ixxeL2097/k3s/01-install-k3s.md

 cp git/k3s/resources/yaml/ingressroute-vault.yaml k3s-config/
 ```

+## Configure TLS wildcard certificate for all services

-Then create a Root CA / Int CA and wildcard certificate following the Vault documentation.
+Create a Root CA / Int CA and wildcard certificate following the Vault documentation.
 Once your wildcard certificate and private key are created, you need to create a kubernetes secret :

 ```bash